jaeseungyum/bem-sass/README.md

 + Install with [npm](https://www.npmjs.com): ```npm install -save-dev bem-sass```

 ## Basic Usages
-Once you import bem-sass to your project, you can write BEM-style sass code like below:
+Once you import bem-sass to your project, you can build your own css object like below:

 ```scss